cpcloudnl/dane-smtp/README.md

 * Your mail server has support for STARTTLS.
 * Your domain (and mail server domain) are using DNSSEC.

-👉 DANE for inbound email means [publishing a DNS record](#tlsa-resource-record).
+👉 DANE for email that is sent to you means [publishing a DNS record](#tlsa-resource-record).

 #### Outbound email:
 * Your mail server has support for DANE.

-👉 DANE for outbound email means [configuring your mailserver](#configuring-mail-server).
+👉 DANE for email that you send to others means [configuring your mailserver](#configuring-mail-server).

 ### How DANE works:
 DANE initiates a TLS connection.
 A server that wants to send you an email receives the certificate from your mailserver.